Higo (footballer)

-Higo Seara Santos de Oliveira, commonly known simply as Higo (born 1 May 1986) is a Brazilian football midfielder.
+Higo Seara Santos de Oliveira, commonly known simply as Higo (born 1 May 1986) is a Brazilian former football midfielder.

-He usually plays as left-winger.
+He usually played as a left winger.

 In 2003, he signed with A.C.
 ChievoVerona and he debuted in the Serie A being only 17.
 In the following seasons he was member of Calcio Catania in the Serie B and A.C.
 Bellaria Igea Marina and A.S.G.
 Nocerina in the Serie C2.
 In the winter break of the 2006-07 season he moved to the neighbouring Slovenia playing half season with FC Koper playing in the First League.